shaneajeffery/shane-jeffery.com/src/content/about.md

     About Shane Jeffery

   description: |
-    I am Staff Full-Stack Software Engineer with 20+ years’ experience and have delivered scalable solutions to complex business problems.
+    I am a Lead Frontend Software Architect with 20+ years’ experience and have delivered scalable solutions to complex business problems.
 As a Technical Lead & Trusted Advisor to senior leadership and key stakeholders, I have designed and executed on  transformative projects that solved pain points and drove meaningful change.
 Recognized for developing and leading cross-functional teams that achieve goals and exceed expectations, I have always delivered projects on time and within budget.
 I have a track record of having fostered a culture of innovation and continuous improvement, building and optimizing programs that facilitate growth and strengthen operational efficiency.

     &nbsp;